wernight/scruffy-server/README.md

 Troubleshooting FAQ
 -------------------

+### Why is there no password protection or ACL?

+The only real risk is that your server isn't well **sandboxed** and a user sends malicious UML code.

+For users however there is **no real need for password** protection because the URL shared is the entire UML diagram source code.
+This means that no one can try to guess your UML by trying random URLs (as it would only generate all possible UMLs), and any change to an existing UML will generate a new URL.
+So you can generate a diagram, share it, without ever needing a password. **Just remember: URL = UML.**

 ### The UML image doesn't render properly!

 Check that the user running `server.py` can execute Scruffy `suml` command.